HuaYoyuDoge/GameModeEZ/README.md

 # GamemodeEZ Plugins MCPE
-by: HuaYoyu

-#GameModeEZ is ez way to change u gamemode,it just add a new command in u mcpe server!
+>GameModeEZ is ez way to change u gamemode,it just add a new command in u mcpe server!

   **Command List**